aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 Where I have added a helper function to ensure all numbers are of the same type, and calculate the value of τ when the `PressureVessel` type is constructed.

-Re-creating the results from above, I start with a definition of the vessel
+Recreating the results from above, I start with a definition of the vessel

 ```julia
 vessel = PressureVessel(c, A, V, k, ρ₀, P₀, Pₐ);
 ```

-I would like to create some generic functions for the blowdown properties I am interested in: pressure and mass flowrate as functions of time and total blowdown time.
+I would like to create some generic functions for the blowdown properties I am interested in: pressure and mass flow rate as functions of time and total blowdown time.
 To accommodate this I define another type to contain the `VesselBlowdown` solution.

 ```julia
 abstract type Blowdown end